jackmott/easygl/README.md

 # Range types prevent invalid input

 Some OpenGL functions only accept a certain range of values as valid, but the type system can't restrict that at compile time.
-With EasyGL we can use Nim's range type to constrain input.
+EasyGL uses Nim's range type to constrain input.
 For instance glVertexAttribPointer can only accept 1..4 as valid input for the size parameter.
-Using a range type we can check this at compile time when possible, and a runtime in debug builds.
+Using a range type this can be checked at compile time when possible, and a runtime in debug builds.

 ```nim
 type VertexAttribSize = range[1..4]